mflisikowski/turboverse-kit/README.md

 - `src/hooks/` - Custom React hooks
 - `src/css/` - Global styles and CSS utilities
 - `src/lib/` - Utility functions and shared code

-### packages/payload

-The Payload CMS package.
-Contains the core functionality and configuration for the CMS.

-### packages/env

-The environment variables package.
-Contains the environment variables for the entire monorepo.

 ### tools